lucidrains/DALLE2-pytorch/README.md

 - [ ] test out grid attention in cascading ddpm locally, decide whether to keep or remove https://arxiv.org/abs/2204.01697
 - [ ] interface out the vqgan-vae so a pretrained one can be pulled off the shelf to validate latent diffusion + DALL-E2
 - [ ] make sure FILIP works with DALL-E2 from x-clip https://arxiv.org/abs/2111.07783
-- [ ] bring in skip-layer excitatons (from lightweight gan paper) to see if it helps for either decoder of unet or vqgan-vae training
+- [ ] bring in skip-layer excitations (from lightweight gan paper) to see if it helps for either decoder of unet or vqgan-vae training
 - [ ] decoder needs one day worth of refactor for tech debt
 - [ ] allow for unet to be able to condition non-cross attention style as well
 - [ ] read the paper, figure it out, and build it https://github.com/lucidrains/DALLE2-pytorch/issues/89